 If you have a taxable capital gain, you may be required to make estimated tax payments.
-For additional information, refer to Publication 505, Tax Withholding and Estimated Tax, Estimated Taxes, and Am I Required to Make Estimated Tax Payments for 2018?
+For additional information, refer to Publication 505, Tax Withholding and Estimated Tax, Estimated Taxes and Am I Required to Make Estimated Tax Payments?

 Limit on the Deduction and Carryover of Losses

-If your capital losses exceed your capital gains, the amount of the excess loss that you can claim on line 13 of Form 1040 to lower your income is the lesser of $3,000, ($1,500 if married filing separately) or your total net loss shown on line 16 of the Form 1040, Schedule D.pdf.
+If your capital losses exceed your capital gains, the amount of the excess loss that you can claim to lower your income is the lesser of $3,000 ($1,500 if married filing separately) or your total net loss shown on line 16 of the Form 1040, Schedule D (PDF).
+Claim the loss on line 13 of Form 1040, Schedule 1 (PDF) and attach to your Form 1040 (PDF).
 If your net capital loss is more than this limit, you can carry the loss forward to later years.
-You may use the Capital Loss Carryover Worksheet found in Publication 550, Investment Income and Expenses, or in the Form 1040, Schedule D Instructions, to figure the amount you can carry forward.
+You may use the Capital Loss Carryover Worksheet found in Publication 550, Investment Income and Expenses (PDF) or in the Form 1040, Schedule D Instructions (PDF) to figure the amount you can carry forward.

 Net Investment Income Tax